-Where one child of a multiple birth can be admitted, the other child/children will also be admitted.
+Where one child of a multiple birth can be admitted through the normal admission process, the other child/children will also be admitted.

 Infant class size

 The law limits the size of an infant class (a class in which the majority of children will reach the age of 5, 6 and 7 during the school year) to 30 pupils per school teacher.